tahirwaleed399/podcast-app/README.md

 # Podcast App

 This is a **full-stack application** for browsing and searching podcasts, featuring a **Next.js frontend** and a **Node.js backend**.

+> **Note:** For the convenience of testers and developers, environment files (`.env`) have been added directly to the repository.
+This is not a security oversight but is done intentionally to simplify the setup process for testing the application.
+Please be mindful of this when deploying to production, and make sure to handle sensitive information securely.

 ## Prerequisites